Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:data} describes the data and presents exploratory data analysis results.
 Section \ref{sec:method} introduces the model formulation and sampling procedure.
 In Section \ref{sec:simstudy}, we conduct extensive simulation studies to evaluate the performance of our proposed method.
-Section \ref{sec:results} demonstrates our methodology on global aerosol optical depth (AOD) and surface temperature data observed around the time of the Mt.
+Section \ref{sec:results} demonstrates our methodology on AOD and surface temperature data observed around the time of the Mt.
 Pinatubo eruption.
-Finally, in section \ref{sec:disc} we provide a brief summary and discuss future potential work.
+Finally, in Section \ref{sec:disc} we provide a brief summary and discuss potential future work.